kr96PL/kr96PL/README.md

 ### Hi there 👋

-My name is Kacper and I am student of last year of Computer Science at University of Technology.
+My name is Kacper and I work as Software Enginner since May 2021.
-I work as Software Enginner since May 2021.
+I have Master of Engineering degree in Computer Science earned at Gdańsk University of Technology in 2023.

 💻 I’m currently working in technologies like:
 - PHP (Prestashop, Laravel, Wordpress)